Keibu Keioiba: Film

 In the 2009 Meitei language animated film, Keibu Keioiba, the character of Keibu-Kei-Oiba was uniquely designed to a humanoid tiger, which had to speak dialogues in human voices.
 The facial structure of the character was twisted out of the normal shape of a real tiger to a little bit extend.
-It was done so as to bring adjustment to the human voice and the speaking actions during digitalization.
+It was done so as to bring adjustment to the human voice and the speaking actions during digitalisation.
 Artist Bhumenjoy faced great challenges in making the visual character of Keibu Kei-Oiba, as the character is about the combination of a human and a beast.
 Various faded colours were used by the drawing team to adapt to the story.

 Theatre

 Yamata Amasung Keibu Keioiba, Yamata-no-Orochi and Keibu Keioiba, is a Meitei-language play that interweaves the stories of the two legendary creatures, Keibu Keioiba and Yamata-no-Orochi of Japanese mythology.
 The role of Keibu Keioiba was firstly played by Kshetrimayum Priyobrata and then secondly played by Pangambam Tyson Meitei.